RescueSocial/SNA-AH-NLU-Labeling-Cross-Platforms/README.md

 ---------
 Below on Main GitHub

+# SNA-AH-NLU-Labeling-Cross-Platforms
 <b>Natural Language Understanding, Processing, and Sentiment Testing across social media platforms on Amber Heard data using Scientific Methods - </b><i>NLU engines, monitoring, classifications, training.</i>
-<br>Automatic Programs label help or harm to her with semantics/meaning/NLP of the texts of support, defense, offense, defense_against and supporters/offenders accounts around her environment.</b>
+- Automatic programs label help or harm to her with semantics/meaning/NLP of the texts of support, defense, offense, defense_against and the supporters/offenders accounts around her environment.</b>
 <br>-> Threat analysis, negative texts, and specific word filtering related to the disinformation operations is applied in further analysis.

-- Data and Analysis of Twitter, Reddit, Instagram, YouTube, Change.org, Facebook
+<b>Data and Analysis of Twitter, Reddit, Instagram, YouTube, Change.org, Facebook</b>
 - <b>Support and Defense Data included, as well as Compliments, Love Data for training NLU - including 5.9K of 12.4K labeled training</b>
 <br>-> 10K NLG created Supportive Compliments of her from Semiosis is included for comparison of labeled texts vs articulate compliments from <a href="https://github.com/mullikine/positive-nlg-compliments">AI</a>.
 Compare density and prompt-based similarities
 - Monitoring and Dashboards included